 We have a longevity paradox.
 Now that we have achieved what humankind has tried to achieve since it has walked—living longer—we really don’t have a good idea of what to do with all that additional time.

 — Dr. Joe Coughlin, Coughlin Partners Director of the MIT AgeLab

-The previous three life stages have compelling examples and clear stories that guide and engage clients through the decades.
+The previous three life stages have compelling examples and clear stories that guide and engage us through the decades.
 Retirement planning has not yet caught up to the realities of an 8,000 day retirement.
-Without a clear picture of what lies ahead, clients will have the challenges associated with planning an entire life stage without examples or story lines to follow.
-This inability to envision their future self not just years, but decades in the future, is caused by the ambiguity of exactly what happens next.
+Without a clear picture of what lies ahead, you’ll have the challenges associated with planning an entire life stage without examples or story lines to follow.
+This inability to envision your future self not just years, but decades in the future, is caused by the ambiguity of exactly what happens next.

 The Reality of Retirement

 In an ongoing study at the MIT AgeLab, hundreds of people have been asked to describe how they envision life after retirement.
 The majority of participants mentioned extended work, even if part time, leisure activities, and spending time with family or volunteering as the top activities they envision themselves doing.